cheminfo/chemcalc-js/README.md

 * `joiningAlgorithm` - May take 2 values: "center" (center of mass) or "main" (keep the main peak) (default: main)
 * `typedResult` - The result field will be typed like "mf" "jcamp" ... so instead of having "mf":"C10H12" the json will contain "mf":{type:"mf",value:"C10H12"} (default: false)
 * `defaultUnsaturationContribution` - Allow to have a default value for the isotope with undefined unsaturation contribution.
 By default it is null and therefore if you use element like Ru, V, ... the unsaturation will not be calculated.
-* `groups` - an object containing abbreviation, molecular formula that can be used further in the definiation of molecular formula.
+* `groups` - a comma separated string containing abbreviation : molecular formula that can be used further in the definiation of molecular formula.
 It should always ba an uppercase followed by 2 to 5 lowercase.
-Example: {"Ala":"C3H5NO", "Gly":"C2H3NO"}
+Example: Ala:C3H5NO,Gly:C2H3NO

 __Examples__